Jurassic World: Themes and analysis

+Criticism and controversies

 Scientific accuracy

 To maintain continuity with the previous films, Jurassic World does not feature any feathered dinosaurs.
 The first Jurassic Park film was lauded by paleontologists for depicting dinosaurs accurately and in keeping with the science of the time, but later discoveries have refuted the view of dinosaurs as invariably scaly creatures.
 Jurassic World was criticized for purposely ignoring new discoveries and knowledge.
 Several paleontologists called the film a "dumb monster movie" for failing to include new discoveries about the creatures; for example, the feathers or proto-feathers that covered some dinosaurs and the way Velociraptor held its front limbs.
 Many paleontologists considered the dinosaurs a retrograde step from the original Jurassic Park.

-In response to these criticisms, Trevorrow said that Jurassic World was not meant as a documentary film, but as a sci-fi film.
+In response to these criticisms, Trevorrow said that Jurassic World was "very inaccurate" because it is a science fiction film rather than a documentary.
 The film includes a scene addressing the topic, as Dr. Henry Wu says that such inaccuracies can be attributed to the fact that the dinosaurs are genetically engineered animals.
 A fictional review on the film's theme park website speculates that the use of amphibian DNA to fill the gaps in the dinosaur DNA—a plot point in the original novel and film—prevented the dinosaurs from growing feathers.
 The filmmakers had planned to depict feathered dinosaurs early in the film's development.

 Writing credits dispute

-At the end of March 2015, a Writers Guild of America (WGA) arbitration panel ruled that Rick Jaffa and Amanda Silver would receive credit for writing the screenplay with Trevorrow and Connolly, who disagreed with the decision, although they decided that under WGA rules they had no grounds to appeal.
-They accepted the ruling on March 31.
-On April 2, Universal Pictures originally wanted Trevorrow and Connolly to be credited for the screenplay; they were credited in the film's Super Bowl trailer as the only writers.
-It was then reported that they appealed the WGA's decision, that they wrote an entirely new screenplay that was not based on Jaffa and Silver's draft, and that they wanted full writing credit for the script.
+Trevorrow and Connolly were originally intended to be credited as the sole writers, and were listed as such in the film's Super Bowl trailer.
+At the end of March 2015, a Writers Guild of America (WGA) arbitration panel ruled that Trevorrow and Connolly would instead share a "screenplay by" credit with Jaffa and Silver.
+Although Trevorrow and Connolly strongly disagreed with this decision, they accepted it after realizing they had no grounds to appeal under WGA rules.

-Five days later on April 7, the arbiters had unanimously denied Trevorrow's and Connolly's appeal in a second hearing held on April 3, and that they gave Jaffa and Silver an additional credit for writing the original story.
-Trevorrow and Connolly appealed the decision.
-Later that day, Trevorrow said he and Connolly had not appealed the WGA's original decision to give Jaffa and Silver co-credit for the screenplay, despite disagreeing with it.
-He also stated that he and Connolly were not informed of the second hearing until it was already over.
-The credits of the screenplay ultimately went to both writing teams; Jaffa and Silver were also being credited for writing the original story.
+A few days later, the WGA panel also ruled that Jaffa and Silver would receive a "story by" credit.
+Trevorrow and Connolly strongly disagreed with this as well, but did not appeal the ruling.
+Despite a difference of opinion on the final credits, Trevorrow said he and Connolly were on peaceful terms with the earlier writing team: "Though we may not agree on the specifics of this ruling, we share a disdain for the arbitration process and the ugliness it often breeds.
+Our conversations ended in a spirit I'd like to think the Guild would support — that credit could be equally shared."